 Using inter-dimensional technology, Imperial engineers acquired a Dust Tactics heavy destroyer from an alternate universe, which they reverse engineered to create the Galactic Empire’s AT-SW (all-terrain support walker).
 This infantry suppression vehicle is affectionately known by rank and file stormtroopers as the Imperial “street sweeper.”

-So about 10 months ago Miniature Market put the Six Shooter/Bulldog Heavy Destroyer Walkers from Battlefront Miniatures on sale for just $8 apiece, which is half of what these models currently sell for and just a small fraction of their original retail price.
+So about 10 months ago a big online retailer put the Six Shooter/Bulldog Heavy Destroyer Walkers from Battlefront Miniatures on sale for just $8 apiece, which is half of what these models currently sell for and just a small fraction of their original retail price.
 Since I’m a sucker for a deal, even if I don’t necessarily need what’s being sold, I picked up four walkers for less than 38 bucks total, including shipping.

 Apparently I didn’t read the product description very carefully, because I was expecting to receive four unassembled model kits with lots of plastic parts that I could cannibalize for other projects.
 What I actually ordered, however, was four preassembled and primed walker models, each with two different turret options.
 “Ok, that’s cool,” I thought.
 “I’m sure we can use these for something.”